Glasgow Neighbourhood Moving Guide: Planning Differences That Affect Time

 7) How loading bay rules affect unloading speed

-Retail or mixed‑use blocks may share loading bays with delivery vehicles.
-Time caps and shared use create queueing and force rapid, staged offloads.
-If the bay is distant from the lift core, crews spend more time on corridor carries.
-Adhering to these rules avoids penalties but slows the net item‑per‑minute rate.
+Retail or mixed-use blocks may share loading bays with delivery vehicles.
+Time caps and shared use create queueing and force staged offloads, reducing the net items-per-minute rate.

 8) Why neighbourhood traffic patterns delay moves

-School‑run and commuter peaks reduce arrival accuracy and make kerb space scarce.
+School-run and commuter peaks reduce arrival accuracy and make kerb space scarcer.
 Even a short detour to a legal bay extends carry distance and splits teams between guarding the van and carrying items.
-Off‑peak scheduling or staging the load before the peak preserves continuity and protects unloading windows.
+Most delays come from access constraints rather than distance.

 Practical planning checklist